puddlejumper26/ng-wyy/README.md

 # 3.0 How to Use this APP
-- Start Netease Cloud Music as Server
+- Start Netease Cloud Music as Server, this should be a separate folder
 - Run `node .\app.js`
 - open `localhost:3000` would see the data
-- Run `ng serve`
+- Under angular folger Run `ng serve`
 - open `localhost:4200` would see the app
+- Functions
+  - login, play music, drag the

 # 4.0 applied APIs